klevu/jsv2-early-adopters/getting-started/6-analytics/README.md

 [klevu-quick-analytics.js](/getting-started/6-analytics/resources/assets/js/quick/klevu-quick-analytics.js)
 contains Klevu Analytics extension for Quick Search results.
 By including this file to the application, it enables the analytics of each character written in the Quick Search input.
-Furthermore, by clicking on result products it will also track the click event to improve the results of your search.

 [klevu-landing-analytics.js](/getting-started/6-analytics/resources/assets/js/landing/klevu-landing-analytics.js)
 contains Klevu Analytics extension for Search Results Landing Page.
 By including this file to the application, it enables the analytics of each search call fires from the landing page.

 Furthermore, by clicking on result products it will also track the click event to improve the results of your search.